February 1, 2023

 The Central Bank of Ireland regulates health insurers financially, while the Health Insurance Authority regulates the legal and statutory aspects.

-Based on your budget, you can start with outpatient services coverage and increase it to cover inpatient hospital charges.
+Based on your budget, you can start with coverage for outpatient services and increase it to cover inpatient hospital charges.

 Ideally, you should focus on the benefits from which your team would derive the best value.